UX Design for Email Newsletters: 5 Things to Know

 - The newsletter needs to be congruent with the source through which the person got introduced to the newsletter and to which they will most likely be sent over from every single edition of the newsletter.

 Let’s start with A) Each business or website has its own way of talking with their clients or audience.
-Whatever style you utilize in your design needs to play well into the bigger picture of what the company wants to present.
+Whatever style you utilise in your design needs to play well into the bigger picture of what the company wants to present.

 This sounds obvious, maybe, but it’s about a lot more than just the visual style of the newsletter.
 Have a look at this quick example by Vox.
 First the website: